To The Members of Shalimar Paints Limited

 Report on Other Legal and Regulatory Requirements

-1. As required by Section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act based on our audit we report to theextent applicable that:

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) the Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Cash Flow Statementdealt with by this Report are in agreement with the books of account;
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Cash Flow Statement and Statement of Changes in Equity dealt with by thisReport are in agreement with the relevant books of account.

-d) in our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified Section 133 of the Act read with Rule 7 of theCompanies(Accounts) Amendment Rules 2016;
+d) In our opinion the aforesaid Standalone Ind AS Financial Statements comply with theIndian Accounting Standards pre scribed under Section 133 of the Act and Rules madethereunder.

-e) on the basis of the written representations received from the directors as on 31March 2017 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2017 from being appointed as a director in terms of Section164(2) of the Act;
+e) On the basis of the written representations received from the directors as on31-March-2021 taken on record by the Board of Directors none of the Directors isdisqualified as on 31-March-2021 from being appointed as a Director in terms of Section164(2) of the Act.

-i) The Company has disclosed the impact of pending litigations on its financialposition in its Standalone Ind AS Financial Statements.
+i.
+The Company has disclosed the impact of pending litigations on its financialposition in its Standalone Ind AS Financial Statements.
 [ReferNote.
 No. 43(i) to theStandalone IndAS Financial Statements)

-iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+iii.
+There has been no delay in transferring amounts required to be transferred to theInvestor Education and Protection Fund.

-| ||Anup Kumar Dubey |
+| ||CA Arun Kumar Dubey |

 | ||Partner |